Vyral/greg-mcdaniel/_drafts/how-has-the-pandemic-impacted-the-market.md

 {% include youtube.html %}

+<center><em>I’ve been reading up on studies of past pandemics and articles on securing your financial future.
+I’ll share what I’ve learned.</em></center>

-Even during the pandemic, the real estate industry is continuing to operate, though in the effort to help stop the spread of COVID-19, I’ve been working from home.
+<br>Even during the pandemic, the real estate industry is continuing to operate, though in the effort to help stop the spread of COVID-19, I’ve been working from home.

 Speaking of real estate, I recently read an article from Zillow that talked about the effects that previous pandemics had on the real estate market.
 I learned that **for the most part, home prices remained steady or only dropped by a little bit**.
 This makes sense; fewer transactions mean that prices can’t really change all that much.
 You can <u><a target="_blank" href="https://www.zillow.com/research/pandemic-literature-review-26643/">read the article in full here</a></u>.
 Forbes Magazine also discussed how you can calculate how the pandemic might impact your financial picture. <u><a target="_blank" href="https://www.forbes.com/sites/advisor/2020/03/22/your-money-and-coronavirus-a-financial-protection-guide/#1c6fdab9306a">Read that article here</a></u>.